BOJ launches negative rates, already dubbed a failure by markets

 In the 11 days since the BOJ board’s announcement, the benchmark Nikkei index has fallen 8.5 percent, despite a sharp rebound on Monday, while the yen has climbed 6.5 percent against the dollar.

-Japanese bank shares have slumped by as much as 30 percent as they are unlikely to pass on negative rates to savers, who already get negligible interest on their deposits but would baulk at paying to save.
+Japanese bank shares have slumped by as much as 30 percent as it is considered unpalatable for them to pass on negative rates as a surcharge on depositors, who already barely get any interest on their savings.
 Negative rates could push down bank operating profits by 8-15 percent, Standard and Poor’s said.

-Economists at Mitsubishi UFJ Morgan Stanley Securities said any economic benefit from negative rates might be smaller in Japan than they would be in Europe.

-“Japanese banks rely for 80 percent of funding on deposits, unlike European banks, which raise more funds from markets, suggesting their margin is likely to be pressured more,” they said.

-The biggest beneficiary is government, by far the biggest borrower in the country, which would save 1.2 trillion yen.

-A poll by Asahi Shimbun daily showed 61 percent of people don’t expect negative rates will help the economy while only 13 percent said they will.

-The 10-year Japanese government bond yield initially fell below zero on the easing - a first among Group of Seven economies - but has recovered to 0.090 percent above zero.
+The 10-year Japanese government bond yield initially fell below zero on the easing - a first among Group of Seven economies.
+But it has recovered from minus 0.035 percent last week to 0.090 percent above zero, with Japanese markets becoming more unstable as investors are at a loss on how to reckon fair value.

 Prices on 10-year JGB futures imply volatility above 5 percent, a 2.5-year high and more than triple the level at the start of the year.
 This high volatility could persist, and the BOJ has only itself to blame, some market players say.